Pesticides

 When Testing Is Required

-If your risk assessment indicates a potential for contamination, several regulatory bodies provide validated methods and guidelines:
+If your risk assessment indicates a potential for contamination, several regulatory bodies provide validated methods and guidelines.
+We assist the clients in determining the necessary regulatory obligations as per the application with our validated procedures based on USP and EP methods.

 United States Pharmacopeia (USP)